Argentina during World War II: 1943 coup

 The new government proceeded with both progressive and reactionary policies.
 Maximum prices were established for popular products, rents were reduced, the privileges of the Chadopyff factory were annulled and hospital fees were abolished.
 On the other hand, the authorities intervened trade unions, closed the Communist newspaper La Hora and imposed religious education at schools.
-Juan Perón and Edelmiro Julián Farrell, hailing from the Ministry of War, fostered better relations between the state and the unions.
+Perón and Edelmiro Julián Farrell, hailing from the Ministry of War, fostered better relations between the state and the unions.

 As previously discussed, the Communist Party had aligned itself with the diplomatic policies of the Soviet Union.
 Following the launching of Operation Barbarossa and the consequent Soviet entry in the war, the Communists became pro-war and halted its support for further labour strikes against British factories located in Argentina.
 This switch redirected workers' support from the Communist Party to Perón and the new government.

 As a result, the Communist Party turned against the government, which it viewed as pro-Nazi.
 Perón countered complaints by declaring that "The excuses they seek are very well known.
 They say we are 'nazis', I declare we are as far from Nazism as from any other foreign ideology.
 We are only Argentines and want, above all, the common good for Argentines.
 We do not want any more electoral fraud, nor more lies.
 We do not want that those who do not work live from those who do".

 One of the leading figures behind the 1943 military coup, Pedro Pablo Ramírez was suspected of having Axis sympathies.